SSWConsulting/SSW.Rules.Content/rules/ask-for-help/rule.md

 **That is a problem!**

 For example, if a task is 2 days long and you haven't been able to get anything done on the first day...
 You **should** be asking for help.
-If you aren't then that's a smell 💩.
+If you aren't then that's a red flag.

 ### Do your due diligence